Big Flats, Wisconsin

 Big Flats is a town in Adams County in the U.S. state of Wisconsin.
-The population was 1,018 at the 2010 census.
+The population was 948 at the 2020 census.

 The unincorporated community of Big Flats is located in the town.
+Big Flats is located at the junction of Wisconsin Highway 13 and County Highway C 10 mi north of Friendship.

 History

 The town of Big Flats was created on November 15, 1861, and the name was changed from Brownsville.
+The community of Big Flats once had a post office, which opened in August 1862; John W. Potter was the first postmaster.
+The community most likely takes its name from Big Flats, New York.

 Big Flats tornado

 On August 27, 1994, the town of Big Flats was hit by an F3 tornado.
 It touched down at 8:41 P.M.
 CDT and was on the ground for 16 minutes.
 The tornado's path was 10.5 mi long and 850 yd wide.
 The tornado killed two people and injured 22.
 It destroyed 24 homes, caused major damage to 8, and light to moderate damage to 160.
 It destroyed the Big Flats Fire Department, the Town Hall, and a thrift store.
 Seventy cows were crushed when a barn roof and an upper floor containing 16,000 bales of hay collapsed.
 The tornado caused $1 million in damage.